Detroit Water Quality at a Glance

 Frequently Asked Questions

-Yes, Detroit’s water source from the Detroit River (Great Lakes system) meets all federal and state drinking water standards.
-The Great Lakes Water Authority reports no PFAS detected in treated drinking water, and the water itself is naturally soft and high quality, requiring only standard treatment including UV disinfection and chlorination.
+Yes, Detroit’s treated water from the Detroit River meets all current federal and state drinking water standards.
+The Great Lakes Water Authority reports no PFAS detected in treated drinking water, and the source water from the Great Lakes system is among the highest quality in the country before treatment.

 What about PFAS contamination in metro Detroit?